 \section{Experiments}

-Our computational experiments investigate the optimal number of dubious chores that must be added to make allocations envy-free.
-We generated a synthetic data set varying the number of agents $n$ from $3$ to $10$ and number of chores $m$ from $3$ to $10$ or $20$ and considering only the instances with $m \ge n$ (otherwise the problem is trivialized).
-For each pair $(n,m)$, we generated $100$ instances with binary valuations such that for each agent $i \in \calN$ and chore $c \in \calM$ valuation $v_{i}(c)$ is set to $-1$ with probability $0.7$ and to $0$ with probability $0.3$ (all valuations are drawn independently).
-To avoid the trivial envy-free case, we set the last chore in each instance to be valued at $-1$ for each agent.
+We experimentally investigate the minimal number of dubious chores needed to make an allocation \EF{}.
+We generated a synthetic data set varying the number of agents $n$ from $3$ to $10$ and chores $m$ from $3$ to $10$ or $20$.
+For each pair $(n,m)$, we generated $100$ instances with independent binary valuations such that for each $i \in \calN$ and $c \in \calM$ the valuation $v_{i}(c)$ is $-1$ with probability $0.7$ and $0$ with probability $0.3$.
+To avoid the trivial \EF{} case, we assert $m \geq n$ and set the last chore in each instance to be valued at $-1$ for each agent.

-Next, we computed allocations using three different algorithms: (a) \texttt{EnvyGraph}, (b) \texttt{RoundRobin} , and (c) \texttt{PO}.
-The first two algorithms produce a single allocation per instance that satisfies \EF{1}.
-The last algorithm searches through all \PO{} allocations and returns one that is $\DEF{k}$ for minimal $k$.
-Tables in \cref{fig:exps} show the heatmap of average minimum numbers of dubious chores needed to make the allocations computed by the three algorithms envy-free.
+Next, we computed allocations using three different algorithms: (a) \texttt{Envy Graph}, (b) \texttt{Round Robin} , and (c) \texttt{PO}.
+The first two produce a single allocation per instance that satisfies \EF{1}.
+The last algorithm searches through all \PO{} allocations and returns one that is $\DEF{k}$ for minimal $k$. \cref{fig:exps} shows heatmaps of average minimum number of dubious chores needed to make the output allocations \EF{}.

-In \cref{fig:exps}a, we see that the number of dubious chores necessary to make the \texttt{EnvyGraph} allocations envy-free increase with the number of agents or chores.
-For \texttt{RoundRobin}, in \cref{fig:exps}b, we see that this number also increases with the number of agents but decreases as we have more chores.
+In \cref{fig:exps}a, we see that this minimum count for \texttt{Envy Graph} allocations increase with the number of agents or chores.
+For \texttt{Round Robin}, in \cref{fig:exps}b, we see that this count also increases with the number of agents but decreases as we have more chores.
 This may be explained by the fact that with a large number of chores, it is easier for agents to choose chores valued $0$ to them but possibly $-1$ to other agents.
 With many chores assigned this way, the envy can be reduced using a smaller number of dubious chores.
-Moreover, observe that the average number of dubious chores needed is generally smaller for allocation \texttt{RoundRobin} than with \texttt{EnvyGraph}.
-The difference between these two algorithms matches our theoretical findings, as we have an $n-1$ bound for \texttt{RoundRobin} (\cref{thm:round-robin:defn-1}), but the same bound for \texttt{EnvyGraph} does not hold (\cref{ex:ef1:defnn-1}).
+Moreover, observe that the average number of dubious chores needed is generally smaller for allocation \texttt{Round Robin} than with \texttt{Envy Graph}.
+The difference between these two algorithms matches our theoretical findings, as we have an $n-1$ bound for \texttt{Round Robin} (\cref{thm:round-robin:defn-1}), but the same bound for \texttt{Envy Graph} does not hold (\cref{ex:ef1:defnn-1}).

 Finally, when looking at the optimal \PO{} solution in \cref{fig:exps}c, we see that the required number of dubious chores increases with the increase in the number of agents, but drops sharply, when we increase the number of chores.
 In fact, whenever the number of chores is not almost equal to the number of agents, we can obtain envy-freeness with one or zero dubious chores in most cases.
 All in all, our experiment shows that in practice the number of dubious chores needed is much smaller than our theoretical guarantees indicate.